GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Methodology

-\textbf{Visual Feature Encoder.} To this module, we input the image \textit{V} accompanying the news sample and aim to extract both global and localized representations to better capture the semantics and fine-grained structure of the image.
-We employ a pre-trained Faster R-CNN \cite{ren2015faster} model to extract bounding boxes of objects present in the image ${V = \{bb_1, bb_2, ..., bb_l\}}$, where ${bb_i}$ is the ${i^{th}}$ object detected by the model in image \textit{V} (global representation of whole image is represented as ${V = bb_0}$).
+To this module, we input image \textit{V} accompanying the news sample and aim to extract both global and localized representations to better capture the semantics and fine-grained structure of the image.
+We employ a pre-trained \textit{Faster R-CNN} \cite{ren2015faster} model to extract bounding boxes of objects present in the image ${V = \{bb_1, bb_2, ..., bb_l\}}$, where ${bb_i}$ is the ${i^{th}}$ object detected by the model in image \textit{V} (global representation of the whole image is represented as ${bb_0}$, which is the uncropped image).
 We then use these cropped bounding boxes and the whole image as input to a pre-trained Resnet-50 \cite{he2016deep} model, our vision model (VM), to extract local and global feature embeddings for the image.
-The output representation from the vision model ${\tilde{v}_i}$ is given by:
+The output representation from the vision model ${\tilde{v}_i}$ is given by

 where ${\tilde{v}_i}$ is a 2048-dimensional vector.
 The ${\tilde{v}_i}$ feature is then resized to a 768-dimensional feature vector ${v_i}$ to match with the textual feature dimensions.
 Keeping in line with our simplistic and effective approach, we use mean pooling to achieve the required size.